IvySYChen/HeiHelp/README.md

 #### Zhuofei Dai - Computer Engineering
-    Mainly contributed to coding map using Google Maps JavaScript API, some UI implementation (CSS and HTML)
-    and sql database interaction...
+    Mainly contributed to coding map using Google Maps JavaScript API, some UI implementation (CSS and HTML) and data collection and sql database interaction...

 ### Presentation Slides